Chart Color Schemes

 Seaholme is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Seaholme, as evaluated at the latest Census, comprised 81.2% houses and 18.7% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Seaholme was 44.7%, with mortgaged dwellings at 33.0% and rented dwellings at 22.3%.
-The median monthly mortgage repayment in the area was $2,200, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Seaholme was $451, compared to Melbourne metro's $390.
-Nationally, Seaholme's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Seaholme, as per the latest Census data, 81.2% of dwellings were houses with the remaining 18.7% comprising semi-detached homes, apartments and other types.
+This differed from Melbourne's metropolitan area where 67.9% were houses and 32.1% were other dwellings.
+Home ownership in Seaholme stood at 44.7%, with mortgaged properties at 33.0% and rented ones at 22.3%.
+The median monthly mortgage repayment was $2,200, higher than Melbourne's metro average of $2,000.
+Median weekly rent in Seaholme was $451, compared to Melbourne's metro figure of $390.
+Nationally, Seaholme's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing